odin-public/aps-node-runtime/README.md

 - If you want to prevent cleanup after build process (e.g. to examine individual stages), run `./build.sh debug`

 This will download all the necessary packages and make an RPM inisde the `build` directory.
 Use that RPM to install the runtime on your OA endpoint.

+## Frequently asked questions

+##### Q:

+Why is your RPM so huge (3.25 MB)?

+##### A:

+It contains all `npm` dependencies for the runtime so you don't have to download them after installation (since their version is supposed to be frozen anyway).
+It includes some fat packages like `babel`.

+##### Q:

+Why doesn't feature X work?
+It works fine in PHP runtime!

+##### A:

+This is a prototype.
+There is only so much you can do with limited development time that is interrupted by ticket processing. **Fix/create something yourself and submit that pull request, buddy.** :grinning: Or at least head over to [issues section](../../issues) and tell us what doesn't work (**don't forget to include complete information on how to reproduce the issue**).